-The chest strap which controls the distance between the two karabiners can be adjusted from (37,5 to 48 cm S - M), (37,5 to 51,5 cm L - XL).
-For the first flight with WANì 2, we suggest setting the chest strap to the minimum length, then locating the preferred length in flight by means of gradual adjustment.
+The chest strap which controls the distance between the two karabiners can be adjusted from 37,5 to 48.
+For the first flight with WANì 3, we suggest setting the chest strap to the minimum length, then locating the preferred length in flight by means of gradual adjustment.
 When the chest strap is shorter and tighter, stability is greater.
 An excessive distance between karabiners does not improve glider performance, and tightening the chest strap excessively may exacerbate the "twist" effect that may follow an asymmetric collapse of the sail.
 There is also a second strap which lets you adjust the distance between the shoulders which, in case you forget to fasten the chest, prevents the pilot from falling out.